Turing patterns resulting from a Sturm-Liouville problem: Nonlinear analysis for spatially varying diffusion: The Legendre eigenfunctions case

-In the case of odd Legendre polynomials it turns out that $\rho_{i_c} = 0$ is zero, hence it is enough to guarantee that the perturbation parameter and the time scale are canceled to ensure stable non-null patterns, that is, $p_1=0$ and $w_1=0$.
+In the case of odd Legendre polynomials, $\xi_{i_c} = 0$; hence, it is sufficient to guarantee that the perturbation parameter and time scale are canceled to ensure stable non-null patterns, that is, $p_1=0$ and $w_1=0$.

-Once the Fredholm-Alternative is fulfilled, for the solution the second order system the following form is assumed:
+Once the Fredholm-Alternative is fulfilled, for the solution of the second order system, the following form is assumed:

 where $\mathbf{V}_{ij} = \mathbf{V}_{ij} (x,y)$.